josephsfusco/postman/README.md

 # Future Improvements, Scalability & System Design Considerations
 ### Database and Memory Managment
-First lets quickly look at the users 'database' this would obviously not be stored in memeory as it is now, in my opinion the obvious choice would be a relational database to store user information and we would expand users into a class that could contain other attributes such as ID, email, etc.
+First lets quickly look at the users 'database', in my opinion the obvious choice would be a relational database here, as we are storing inherently relational data.
+We would expand our basic key value pair into a class that would contain store basic user information (eg: ID, email, etc) and relational references to other information we may want to track.

-Since we've primaryly focused on building an authentication service. we should explore what scalability looks like for it. while the size of each token is very small, perhaps 100bytes as we scale memory is not our primary concern however we may want to explore leveraging an outside service for some of the other built in tools it may contain.
-Redis is a great example of a service which we could leverage, two functions straight out of the box which would help our system are Redis's cleanup functionality and token reinflation.
+Since we've primaryly focused on building an authentication service, lets explore its scalability.
+While the size of each token is very small, lets assume 100bytes, this means storing 1M tokens would result in ~100mb of data in memeory, any modern device could handle this.
+So if data isnt our scaling problem, what is?
+Accessing and maintaining the data would quickly become our issue with 1M tokens we need a highly available fast lookup service to manage our tokens.
+As we said before we want to modularize our application so this component can be scaled but what if we could use a service for this? **Redis** is a great example of a service which we could leverage here, with its high availability and in memory data structures, this is a great candidate of a product that meets our requirements and would help offload some of the work.

-There are services out there like Redis which would take some of work off of us to help out like handling reinfaltion and cleanup.

-### abstraction and 3rd party usability.
-the seperation of services allows for

-# TODO

-- [X] fix cleanup job
-- [X] return 401s from public servides

-- [X] check status codes on auth response
-- [X] finish function documentation
-- [X] logging
-- [X] unit testing
-- [X] finish overview documentation
-- [x] finish getting started doc
-- [ ] move all strings to constants
-- [ ] finish cleanup
-- [ ] fix URL http/https issue (might not be an issue)
-- [ ] README future improvements and scalability
+Now lets look at our throughput.
+Where are we deployed? currently were on heroku which handles 4500call/hr (75tpm) this is great if were trying to create a POC that will help get us off the ground but we'll soon outgrow this once we get a few dozen active users.
+To make our service highly available we'll need to use an elastic service like AWS ECS/EC2 which will be able to scale up to 100+tps.